jkoseki/DAIS/README.md

 When all settings are done, run the bash scripts one by one.
 Alternatively, you can run AUTO-DAIS.bash to fully automate the DAIS calculation to the end.

 ## DAIS outputs
+Detailed outputs are discharged in various ways, but the easiest way for users to grasp them is to look at the PDB discharged within Pickup-Variation-Data.
+Each file name consists of the feature structure site of the Case, the feature structure site of the WT, and the corresponding ID Score value.